A sharp Lp Lq Fourier restriction theorem for a conical surface of finite type: Estimation of the overlap

 \subsection{Further results}

 \begin{lemnr} There exists an absolute constant $C>0$ (not depending on $\delta$) such that for all $\xi\in\R^3$, $k=\krange$, $n,p=\zrange$

-\end{lemnr}~\\ \begin{bew} We are allowed to restrict ourselfs to the case $l\ll k$ (more precise: $l<k-2$), since in the case $l\approx k$ the second derivative of $\Phi$ and therefore the Gaussian curvature is comparable on the regions $x\approx 2^k\gamma$ and $x\approx2^l\gamma$.
-After rescaling, we are back in the classical case with (almost) constant curvature. \\ The procedure differs a bit from the previous lemmas: Let $(x,y,z)=\xi\in\Gammaplus$.
-We claim that the number of tripels $(j',l',i')$ with the property $\xi\in\Gamma_{kj'n}+\Gamma_{l'i'p}^\delta$ is bounded by a fixed constant.
+\end{lemnr}~\\ \begin{bew} We are allowed to restrict ourself to the case $l\ll k$ (more precise: $l<k-2$), since in the case $l\approx k$ the second derivative of $\Phi$ and therefore the Gaussian curvature is comparable on the regions $x\approx 2^k\gamma$ and $x\approx2^l\gamma$.
+After rescaling, we are back in the classical case with (almost) constant curvature. \\ The procedure differs a bit from the previous lemmas: We claim that the number of triples $(j,l,i)$, $l\leq k$, with the property $\xi\in\Gamma_{kjn}+\Gamma_{lip}^\delta$ is bounded by a fixed constant.
+So let

+$l,l'\leq k$.
 Without loss of generality, we may assume $l'\leq l$ and in the case $l'=l$ furthermore $i'\leq i$ by interchanging the parameters if necessary.

 \begin{stepnr} If $(l',i')\neq(l,i)$ then $j\leq j'$. \end{stepnr} The assumption is not necessary, since in the case $(l',i')=(l,i)$ we may ensure $j\leq j'$ by interchanging the parameters with and without primes.